MicroStep Laserrotator bei der Blechbearbeitung

 What fascinates you about your job in Service & Support?

 Matthias Korn: There is no foreseeable end to the development of laser technology.
 Since my studies, lasers and their application in industry have continued to develop.
-This makes the job extremely varied and interesting in the long term.
+This makes the job extremely diverse and interesting in the long term.

-Patrick Scheuner: Of course, this means that you are always faced with new tasks - whether in laser cutting or in another cutting technology.
+Patrick Scheuner: Of course, this means that you are always faced with new tasks – whether in laser cutting or in another cutting technology.
 You are on site or in our own technology center and solve tasks, set up parameters and work closely with the operator so that the customer can ultimately work in the best possible way.
 Be it during commissioning, training or support.
-You will work with customers from different industries, see a wide variety of applications, state-of-the-art technology and experience many small and large successes.
+You work with customers from different industries, see a wide variety of applications, state-of-the-art technology and experience many small and large successes.

 Laserschneiden